10 Unforgettable Fall Weekend Getaways in the Northeast

 🍁 Must-Do Fall Activities:

-- Walk through Central Park during peak fall colors
+• Walk through Central Park during peak fall foliage

-- Check out fall colors + Halloween decorations of the West Village brownstones
+• Check out fall + Halloween decorations on West Village brownstones

-- Attend the Great Jack O’Lantern Blaze (train ride up to Westchester)
+• Attend the Great Jack O’Lantern Blaze (requires a train ride up to Westchester)

 WHERE TO STAY IN NEW YORK CITY